taronomy/taronomy/README.md

 # Systemise society

-- Society exists because it creates virtuous feedback cycles for its constituents.
+- Society creates virtuous feedback cycles for its constituents.
 - Human society is in its infancy, reaching for its singularity.
--
+- People want a better self, people, and world but not sure how.
+- Working with people is infamously difficult and unpredictable.
+- It's time we had some working and reliable inter-human system.